-The Energy Smart programs will include measures that are not in the TRM.
-How these measures are to be treated in the implementation and evaluation process varies situationally:
+Future implementation of Energy Smart programs may include measures that are not in the current version on the TRM.
+The treatment of these measures in the implementation and evaluation process will differ situationally.

 - Many measures in the commercial and industrial segment are custom measures for which deemed savings are inappropriate.
 These measures will be validated individually based on IPMVP protocols. - Direct load control (DLC) or load management (LM) programs curtail peak loads through installation of control devices on specific systems (DLC) or through voluntary self-curtailment (LM).
 These programs are not appropriate for inclusion in a TRM and should have their performance validated annually.